ayebear/picoes/README.md

 	}
 })
 ```

+This will loop through all entities in the world with both 'position' and 'velocity' components, whenever world.run() is called.
+The arguments of every() contain the actual component objects which you can read/modify.

 **Note:** Most edge cases are handled correctly.
 Deleting an entity that hasn't been iterated over yet, will not be iterated over.
 Also, entities that do not satisfy the condition of having all required components will not be included (even if it is changed during the loop).
 Newly added entities will not be included in the loop either.